PolnerA/3D-engine/README.md

-# Isometric Game with the Williams Game Engine
+# 3d Game demo with the Williams Game Engine

-This repo is a simple game, or rather a demonstration of isometric design within a 2d game engine (Williams game engine) Made by Adam Polner in Michael T. Miyoshi's intro to programming class. some changes have been made to the game engine, most notably the different lists to render things first or last.
-Everything is commented and changes in the game engine are commented with -AP.
+This repository is a transformation of the Williams Game engine from a simple 2d based game engine to one which has 3d graphics, this is done with multiple matrices the main one matproj is used to change the vectors of 3 points to 2d coordinates, the project can still be heavily optimized and that's probably what I'll do with it in the future.

 ## Additional details